harlyq/aframe-harlyq-components/components/aframe-vertex-color-component/README.md

 The name of the object3D to color

 ---
+**minPosition**: vec3 = {x:-1e10, y:-1e10, z:-1e10}

+Only paint vertices that have a local position higher than this value.
+Note positions are relative to the entity, so 0,0,0 is the entities' origin

+---
+**maxPosition**: vec3 = {x:1e10, y:1e10, z:1e10}

+Only paint vertices that have a local position lower than this value.
+Note positions are relative to the entity, so 0,0,0 is the entities' origin

+---
 **minSlope**: number = 0

 Paint vertices if the absolute slope (in degrees) of the triangle is larger than this value.
 0 represents a horizontal triangle, and 90 is a vertical triangle